-After a peer-review of the roundabouts by Ourston Engineering, which recommended two-lane roundabouts, council directed county staff to enlarge their "Technical Advisory Committee" and come back with a recommended treatment in December 2011, but only for the stretch of road from the front gate to DP road.
+After a peer-review of the roundabouts by Ourston Engineering, which recommended two-lane roundabouts, council directed county staff to enlarge their "Technical Advisory Committee" and come back with a recommended treatment in December 2011.

 This site exists as a resource to promote completing the walkability, cycleability, and driveability of our downtown area, and to keep people informed of important upcoming events.

 January 19, at 5:30: T-Board meeting to select a TAC design option to recommend to council.
 2101 Trinity Drive Public Works Conference Room (behind JR Clothing)